-California poised to fund high-speed rail, public pre-K in new budget
+California poised to fund high-speed rail, public pre-k in new budget

 Barring last-minute arm-twisting on Friday, the budget scheduled to be passed by lawmakers on Sunday will encompass Brown's initial plan for $76 billion in education spending, along with additional programs negotiated by lawmakers.

-His priority, an expansion of public prekindergarten for 4-year-olds, was approved in a scaled-back form by the conference committee on Thursday and is expected to remain in the budget despite initial opposition from Brown.
+His priority, an expansion of public pre-kindergarten for four-year-olds, was passed in a scaled-back form by the conference committee on Thursday and is expected to remain in the budget despite initial opposition from Brown.

-Other additions by lawmakers include a requirement that $1 billion of education funds be used for specific purposes, including implementing national Common Core curriculum standards, vocational education and assistance for school districts with a high percentage of disadvantaged students, said Assembly member Nancy Skinner, a Berkeley Democrat.

 (Reporting by Sharon Bernstein; Editing by Richard Chang)